Nitish-Rajendran/codeviz/README.md

 # CodeViz

-CodeViz is a web application for visualizing and understanding code structures.
+CodeViz is a web application for visualizing and debugging code structures.
 It provides an interactive interface for exploring and analyzing code, making it easier to comprehend complex codebases.

 ## Features